Benn9211/Project-of-MultiBlog/README.md

 # Udacity MultiBlog Project

-- First intall "Google App Engine" useing this link ('goo.gl/BNtT13') for furture information read the provided document on this link.
+- First intall "Google App Engine" useing this [link](goo.gl/BNtT13) for furture information read the provided document on this link.

 - Second step go to the app engine click file open add exiting application then look for you floder that contains the app file and add the path